abilkhan024/vimium-native/README.md

 - Multiple screen navigation, fzfind works for main screen only _(feel free to contribute if that's an issue)_
 - Smooth scrolling _(feel free to contribute if that's an issue)_
+- AeroSpace support.
+Due to how aerospace manages workspaces, hinting behaviour is unstable and unpleseant to work with, instead prefer some manager that won't change window sizes and their positions, e.g. custom hammerspon